Key Takeaways

 Key Features That Keep Remote Teams Connected

 Moving to a cloud phone system isn't just about making calls from home.
-The real value comes from features that make distributed teams work as seamlessly as if they were in the same room:
+The real value comes from features that make distributed teams work as smoothly as if they were in the same room:

 Call Forwarding and Simultaneous Ring